mknxdev/vue-ctx-injector/README.md

 You just need to create a new VCI object to start the parsing process.

-:warning: Don't forget to start this process only **after** your DOM is fully loaded, because VCI use HTML elements to instantiate Vue Components.
+:warning: Don't forget to do that **only after** your DOM is fully loaded, because VCI uses HTML elements to instantiate Vue Components.

 ```js
 document.addEventListener('DOMContentLoaded', () => {